Blendify/blender-manual/blender_docs/manual/game_engine/screen_layout.rst

 Start Game
    Run game in Game Engine (:kbd:`P` or :kbd:`Shift-P` when the mouse cursor is over the 3D View editor).
 Show Debug Properties
-   Show properties marked for debugging while game runs Show framerate and profile
+   Show properties marked for debugging while game runs.
+Show framerate and profile
+   Show framerate and profiling information while game runs.
+Show Physics visualization
-   :Show framerate and profiling information while game runs Show Physics visualization show a vizualisation of physics bounds and interactions Deprecation warnings
+   Show a vizualisation of physics bounds and interactions.
+Deprecation warnings
-   Print warnings when using deprecated features in the python API Record animation
+   Print warnings when using deprecated features in the python API.
+Record animation
-   Record animation to F-Curves
+   Record animation to F-Curves.
 Auto Start
-   Automatically start game at load time
+   Automatically start game at load time.

 .. rubric::  4) Logic Editor panel

-The :doc:`Logic Editor </editors/logic_editor>` is where the :doc:`logic, properties and states </game_engine/logic/index>` are set up to control the behaviour of the objects in the game.
+The :doc:`Logic Editor </editors/logic_editor>` is where the :doc:`logic, properties and states </game_engine/logic/index>` are set up to control the behavior of the objects in the game.
 (The Logic Editor panel can also be displayed by selecting Logic Editor in the Display Editor menu, by pressing :kbd:`Shift-F2`, or by pressing :kbd:`Ctrl-Right`).